Last updated: May 7, 2026

 Aspect Pattern Scanner

-Scan your birth chart for every major aspect pattern: Yod, Grand Trine, Grand Cross, T-Square, Mystic Rectangle, Kite, Stellium, and more.
+Scan your birth chart for supported aspect patterns: Yod, Grand Trine, Grand Cross, T-Square, Thor's Hammer, Mystic Rectangle, Kite, Minor Grand Trine, Stellium, and more.

 Frequently Asked Questions